agtyra/bambangshop-subscriber/README.md

 Since we can't directly make a mutable static variable that’s safe, we use lazy_static!.
 This macro lets us define things like vectors or maps that are initialized when first used and wrapped in something like RwLock to handle concurrency safely.
 Without lazy_static, we couldn’t create a mutable, global variable like our notifications vector in a thread-safe way.

 #### Reflection Subscriber-2
+1. Did I explore beyond the tutorial (like src/lib.rs)?
+- To be honest, I didn’t dive deep into src/lib.rs or other files outside the main tutorial steps.
+The reason is that I was focused on understanding how the notification system works first, especially how the Receiver and Main apps communicate.
+Since everything I needed to test the core functionality was already covered in the steps, I prioritized getting that working before exploring more.
+That said, I’m curious now about how Rocket handles routing and shared state behind the scenes—so I might explore lib.rs next time.

+2. How does the Observer pattern help with adding more subscribers?
+What about multiple instances of the Main app?
+- The Observer pattern really makes it easy to add new subscribers—since each Receiver just needs to register its URL and it automatically gets notified.
+We don’t need to change the main logic every time we add a new one, which is super helpful.
+When I tried running multiple Receiver instances, they all got the notifications without any issue.
+As for running multiple instances of the Main app, it might be a bit trickier.
+Right now, since the state (like notifications or subscriber lists) is stored in memory, each instance would have its own separate copy.
+That means a new Main instance wouldn't automatically know about subscribers registered in the others—so we’d need to set up a shared database or service to coordinate them if we want to scale that side too.

+3. Did I write my own tests or improve documentation in Postman?
+- No, I didn’t write my own tests or make additional documentation in Postman.
+For this tutorial, I focused more on making sure the basic flow worked correctly—sending notifications and seeing the results.
+I realize that adding tests or better documentation would make the system more robust and easier to maintain, so it's definitely something I want to try in future projects or group assignments.